BRP Valentin Diaz

 BRP Valentin Diaz (PS-177) is an Alvarez-class patrol ship of the Philippine Navy.
-She is the Philippine Navy's second ship of the class and was a Cyclone-class patrol ship previously named USS Monsoon (PC-4) during her service with the US Navy.
+She is the Philippine Navy's second ship of the class and was a Cyclone-class patrol ship previously named USS Monsoon (PC-4) during her service with the US Navy and USCGC Monsoon during her service with the US Coast Guard.

 History

 US Navy and US Coast Guard

 USS Monsoon (PC-4) sailing up the Hudson River in May 2010.